LuChenLab/MeDAS/README.md

 # MeDAS: a database for metazoan alternative splicing events across developmental stages
-This repository contains the pipeline for exonic PSI used in MeDAS.
+This repository contains the pipeline for generating exonic PSI used in MeDAS.

 ## Retrieve data from SRA
 For each dataset (project), a table named "SraRunInfo.csv" was downloaded from SRA.